Man locked up because of mistaken identity sues Hawaii

 “The Department of the Attorney General has not been served with the complaint and have not yet had the opportunity to review it with our client agencies,” Gary Yamashiroya, special assistant to the Hawaii attorney general, said Monday.

+The Honolulu Police Department “is currently reviewing department policies and procedures to determine if changes are needed, Interim Chief Rade Vanic said.
+“We are also continuing to work with city attorneys to fully investigate and address the allegations in the lawsuit.”

-State Public Defender James Tabe said Monday his office had no comment, while representatives for Honolulu police didn’t immediately respond.
+State Public Defender James Tabe said Monday his office had no comment.

 Spriestersbach’s lawyers hope the lawsuit will lead to procedural changes to ensure proper identification of people in custody, said Kenneth Lawson, co-director of the Hawaii Innocence Project.
 They’re also seeking monetary damages, to be determined in court.